jperkin/www.perkin.org.uk/pages/pkgsrc-binary-packages-for-osx.markdown

 packages are built on OSX Leopard (10.5) so that they are generic enough to run on all modern versions of OSX.

+The current release is `pkgsrc-2013Q2`.

 ## Quick Start

+If you have already installed a pkgsrc bootstrap, you should be able to upgrade to the latest release simply by updating the `pkgin` URL and upgrading all
+packages:

 {% highlight console %}
+$ sudo ed /usr/pkg/etc/pkgin/repositories.conf <<EOF
+%s/2013Q1/2013Q2/g
+wq
+EOF
+$ sudo pkgin update
+$ sudo pkgin full-upgrade
+{% endhighlight %}

+Otherwise install a new bootstrap:

+{% highlight console %}
 : Download and install the bootstrap containing pkgin and the packaging tools
-$ curl http://pkgsrc.smartos.org/packages/Darwin/bootstrap/bootstrap-2013Q1-Darwin.tar.gz | sudo gnutar -zxpf - -C /
+$ curl http://pkgsrc.smartos.org/packages/Darwin/bootstrap/bootstrap-2013Q2.tar.gz | sudo gnutar -zxpf - -C /

 : Packages are kept under /usr/pkg, add to $PATH
 $ PATH=/usr/pkg/sbin:/usr/pkg/bin:$PATH